ki-fa/hornet-hackthon/README.md

 # hornet-hackthon
-AI 2024 project for AI hackathon at Sac State.
+2024 project for AI hackathon at Sac State.